Grantor trust form 2026

 People also ask

-Form 3520-A is the annual information return of a foreign trust with at least one U.S. owner.
-The form provides information about the foreign trust, its U.S. beneficiaries, and any U.S. person who is treated as an owner of any portion of the foreign trust under the grantor trust rules (sections 671 through 679).
+A foreign trust with at least one U.S. owner files this form annually to provide information about: the trust, its U.S. beneficiaries, and. any U.S. person who is treated as an owner of any portion of the foreign trust.

 Related links